proksee-project/proksee-cmd/docs/developer/assemble.md

 ### Compare Assemblies

 Compares all assembly metrics of all assemblies run in the pipeline (fast, expert) and reports them.
 These assembly metrics include N50, L50, number of contigs, and assembly length.

+# Data Structures

+The following is a high-level overview of some of the data structures used in the pipeline.

+## Assembler

+The Assembler class is an abstract base class and, importantly, is returned as part of the AssemblyStrategy object.
+Functions that use the Assembler class don't need to worry about the specific assembler implemented, but rather can just invoke the .assemble() method.
+This should allow for easier incorporation of other assemblers in the future.

+The Assembler class is currently implemented by the SpadesAssembler and SkesaAssembler classes.

+## AssemblyDatabase

+The AssemblyDatabase class serves as an object wrapper for the assembly database file.
+It provides functions for interacting with the database file without the caller needing to worry about the specific implementation.

+Currently, the class loads a CSV file where assembly metrics are organized by species.

+## AssemblyEvaluator

+Evaluates the quality of assembles.
+Many of the functions for this class are static.
+Namely, the functions that compare assembly values and create an output string.
+However, the .evaluate() function, which in turn calls QUAST, requires am AssemblyEvaluator object to be instantiated.
+The decision for not making this function static is because there is a lot of parameters to provide QUAST and several outputs that would need to be returned.
+Encapsulating all this information into an object makes organizing and passing data much easier.

+## AssemblyQuality

+Encapsulates many assembly statistic measurements (ex: N50, L50, number of contigs, assembly length) into a single object to facilitate passing this information around the pipeline much easier.